L1ndenbaum/appimage-launcher/README.md

 - Automatically generates avatars when AppImages do not ship icons.
 - Installs a `.desktop` launcher so the manager is discoverable via desktop launchers such as Rofi or GNOME Shell.

+## Localization

+Translations live in JSON catalogs under `resources/i18n`.
+Additions or edits only require updating the corresponding JSON file and rebuilding so Qt can embed the updated resources.

 ## Building

 ```bash